Greginkansas/-openhab-openhab1wiki/Actions.md

 * ecobeeSetHold(Item item, _DecimalType coolHoldTemp_, _DecimalType heatHoldTemp_, _String holdClimateRef_, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Integer holdHours_) - Set the thermostat into a hold with the specified temperature.
 * ecobeeSetOccupied(Item item, Boolean occupied, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Integer holdHours_) - Switches a (EMS model only) thermostat from occupied mode to unoccupied, or vice versa.
 * ecobeeUpdateSensor(Item item, String name, String deviceId, String sensorId) - Update the name of an ecobee3 remote sensor.

+_Actions supported in openHAB 1.9 and onwards (changes were required for support of openHAB 2):_

+The `selection` parameter is a string that identifies the thermostat(s) against which the action is performed, identical in format to `<thermostat>` used in the [[binding|Ecobee-Binding#item-configuration]].

+* ecobeeAcknowledge(String selection, String thermostatIdentifier, String ackRef, String ackType, _Boolean remindMeLater_) - Acknowledge an alert.
+* ecobeeControlPlug(String selection, String plugName, String plugState, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Number holdHours_) - Control the on/off state of a plug by setting a hold on the plug.
+* ecobeeCreateVacation(String selection, String name, Number coolHoldTemp, Number heatHoldTemp, _Date startDateTime_, _Date endDateTime_, _String fan_, _Number fanMinOnTime_) - Create a vacation event on the thermostat.
+* ecobeeDeleteVacation(String selection, String name) - Delete a vacation event from a thermostat.
+* ecobeeResetPreferences(String selection) - Set all user configurable settings back to the factory default values.
+* ecobeeResumeProgram(String selection, _Boolean resumeAll_) - Remove the currently running event providing the event is not a mandatory demand response event.
+* ecobeeSendMessage(String selection, String text) - Send an alert message to the thermostat.
+* ecobeeSetHold(String selection, _Number coolHoldTemp_, _Number heatHoldTemp_, _String holdClimateRef_, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Number holdHours_) - Set the thermostat into a hold with the specified temperature.
+* ecobeeSetOccupied(String selection, Boolean occupied, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Number holdHours_) - Switches a (EMS model only) thermostat from occupied mode to unoccupied, or vice versa.
+* ecobeeUpdateSensor(String selection, String name, String deviceId, String sensorId) - Update the name of an ecobee3 remote sensor.

 [Table of Contents](#table-of-contents)